abvthecity/tag-match-api/readme.md

 var matcher3 = new TagMatch(corpus, query);
 ```

-Notice you can declare the corpus and query in the constructor, or you can do it later...
+Notice how you can declare the corpus and query in the constructor, or how you can do it later...

 ```javascript
 matcher.setCorpus(corpus).setQuery(query);